chiabingxuan/DSA3101-Group-Project/README.md

 In comparison, the ridership for bus service D2 peaks at 11 am only (240 trips).
 This could be accounted for by the fact that D2 services University Town (UTown), unlike A1 and A2:

-- For students who commute to UTown right before the lunchtime period, they may be more inclined to stay there for longer periods of time, given that there are a larger variety of amenities available in the area.
+- For students who commute to UTown right before the lunchtime period, they may be more inclined to stay there for longer periods of time, given that there is a wider variety of amenities (eg. Education Resource Centre) available in the area.
 - Students may be travelling to UTown in order to access bus service 96, which goes to Clementi MRT Station - they have no intention of subsequently travelling to other bus stops within campus.

 Hence, there is no notable peak in ridership for D2 in the early afternoon.
 Although D1 also services UTown, it is a significantly less popular bus service than D2 - figures associated with D1 should be treated with less weightage than other bus services.